Skip to content

 return attempts

-As I go throughout my undergraduate studies, I have gotten really good at digging deeper until I completely understand a subject; however, when I observed around me, I realized that I am in the minority.
-Often times, students only desired to know how to get from question to answer without any intermediate thinking.
-When trying to hypothesize an answer, I cannot think of a definitive one.
-However, I know one possible contribution: encapsulation[1].
+Throughout my undergraduate studies, I've become good at digging deeper until I completely understand a subject.
+But when I look around me, I realize I'm in the minority.
+Often, students only want to know how to get from question to answer without any intermediate thinking.
+I can't pinpoint a definitive reason why, but I have one hypothesis: encapsulation[1].

 However, most students couldn't tell you: